 The Smithsonian National Museum of African American History and Culture (NMAAHC)—with a site on the National Mall in Washington, D.C.—is one of Adjaye’s current projects (in collaboration with The Freelon Group, Davis Brody Bond, and the SmithGroup).
 Here, again, the design shows an intuitive respect for geographic specificity.
 At the macro-level, the NMAAHC site is analyzed in relation to the existing institutional buildings and monuments that line the National Mall—in this way, identifying significant axes/sightlines that are then strategically incorporated into the building’s fenestration to provide visitors inside with carefully framed visual moments of place.
 Another interesting design feature is the column-free interior spaces which not only expand the functional possibilities for curating but also create a vast feeling of openness on the ground floor that is further enhanced by the infusion of natural lighting.
 Finally, a the micro-level, precision design is practised in the making of the decorative bronze lattice façade—inspired by African American craftsmanship—that envelops the entire project.
 [UPDATE: The Architectural Review article on NMAAHC can be read here: the-architectural-review-16-feb-2017.]

 The lecture was followed by a Q&A session that, sadly, was very brief (under 5 minutes) due to the late start and time constraints (Adjaye had a flight to catch that evening).
 While I enjoyed the informative lecture, it was Adjaye’s philosophical responses during the Q&A that provided interesting bits of insights into his view of the world.
 Needless to say, my curiosity had been piqued, leading me on a hunt for fascinating reports on Adjaye.
-As a start, The New Yorker 2013 article by Calvin Tomkins provides a revealing read on this international architect, while Thelma Golden’s conversation with Adjaye at the 2014 The New York Conference teases out the complex play of culture in architecture.
+As a start, The New Yorker 2013 article by Calvin Tomkins provides a revealing read on this international architect, while Thelma Golden’s conversation with Adjaye at The New Yorker Conference 2008 teases out the complex play of culture in architecture.